16–25 Railcard: Railcards as an incentive to open a bank account

 The overall appearance and layout of the NatWest Railcard was similar to that of the HSBC version.
 A six-digit serial number prefixed by NWB was used, however; and the card has a standard form number in the "4599" series (RSP 4599/294), whereas the Midland Bank (RSP 24881/5) and HSBC (RSP 24881/7) versions were allocated non-standard codes.

 The bank Railcards are used in the same way as standard, paid-for Railcards: the same range of tickets is available at the same discounts, and subject to the same terms and conditions.

-26–30 Railcards

-The 26–30 Railcard went on sale nationwide on 2 January 2019 and provides customers 1/3 off leisure journeys, by train, across Britain.
-It broke sales records when it was launched, with two Railcards being sold per second.

-In its first month, 125k people were able to save over £3.4m on their rail journeys, with the 26–30 Railcard being used for an average of 13,777 journeys per day.
-This amounted to customers covering 29,717,793 miles with their 26–30 Railcard, the equivalent of travelling 62 times to the moon and back.
-By the end of the second month after the launch, customers had saved over £10.5m on their rail journeys.

-Whilst the majority of 26–30 Railcard holders live in the London area and South East of England, some of the most popular locations travelled to include: London – Manchester, London – Cambridge, London – Birmingham, Milton Keynes – London and London – Bristol.

-The 26–30 Railcard is the first digital-only Railcard and is available to buy online.
-Once bought it can be downloaded to the Railcard app on a smartphone, so customers can start travelling and saving with it straight away.
-If their phone gets lost, or the battery dies, then customers can swap their Railcard onto another smartphone device.